 - insights into composing as a profession, hearing from lead artists currently working in the field

-A written resource pack, inspired by the concert on 5 March, is available to download below.
-While the content is linked to the concert, it can also stand alone, so you do not need to have been at the concert to use it.
-The resources include analysis of extracts from Rodeo (AQA GCSE), Star Wars (Edexcel GCSE) and Psycho (Edexcel A Level), as well as general guidance and activities about film composition, which could be useful for anyone preparing for the 'composing to a brief' aspect of GCSE and A Level exams.
+The GCSE BrightSparks concert in March 2018 focused on music for stage and screen.
+The resources below focus on extracts from Rodeo (AQA GCSE), Star Wars (Edexcel GCSE) and Psycho (Edexcel A Level), including general analysis and activities about film composition, which could be useful for anyone preparing for the 'composing to a brief' aspect of GCSE and A Level exams.

 Playlist: focus on set works - Star Wars and Psycho